Lebanon joins the Mine Ban Treaty amid war and invasion

 According to Johansen, Lebanon’s decision stands in sharp contrast to Estonia, Latvia, Lithuania, Poland and Finland, which have recently announced their withdrawal from the treaty prohibiting anti-personnel mines.

 – The European states that have taken this alarming step justify their withdrawals by referring to the need for enhanced border security.
-I hope they take note that Lebanon is now moving in the opposite direction, because it knows that anti-personnel mines are not weapons that stop ground invasions.
+I hope they take note that Lebanon is now moving in the opposite direction, because it knows that anti-personnel mines do not stop invasions or win wars.
 Instead, they primarily inflict fear, suffering and long-term harm on civilians, while leaving behind contamination that takes years, often decades, to address, says Johansen.

-The Mine Ban Treaty was adopted in Oslo in 1997 and is widely regarded as one of the most important humanitarian disarmament agreements of modern times.
+The Mine Ban Treaty was adopted in Oslo in 1997 and is widely regarded as one of the most successful humanitarian disarmament agreements of modern times.